Skip to main content

 We do not record these sessions, since we prioritize the networking and sharing elements of the face-to-face experience.
 You’re always welcome to contact presenters to see if they’d be willing to share materials with you separately.

-The third event of fall and spring terms (November and April) is held virtually, and usually consists of only single online workshop.
+The third event of the fall and spring terms (November and April) is held virtually and usually consists of only a single online workshop.
 Summer events are also held virtually.

 Typical Event Format: